 Most people realize that they need a state sales tax license to sell goods.
 However, many do not realize that if they sell goods out of their home that they still need a sales tax license.
 Whether your business is a small business that you run from your home or you are opening a larger retail business, including providing services, you will need to obtain a sales tax license from your state.
 Check with your state’s rules and regulations to determine what products and services are taxable, as each state may tax different products and services.
 If you have more than one location, you will need a separate sales tax permit for each location.

 Furthermore, if you purchase products for resale, you may be exempt from paying sales tax on those purchases.
 Most businesses will require that you provide a copy of your sales tax license to their establishment.

 If you are planning on opening an online business, you should treat it just as you would a brick-and-mortar business when it comes to obtaining permits and licenses.
 You will most likely need to have the same permits and licenses to operate your business, especially the specialty licenses and permits listed above.

 The state you incorporate in is the state you obtain licensing from.
 Even if your business is in one state but you sell or provide services to those in other states and not your own, you should abide by your state’s requirements.

 If you have a home-based business, you will need to abide by the licensing requirements for your state, especially if you have people come into your home for business reasons.
 Additionally, you should have business insurance if the public is invited onto your property for business reasons.
 For example, a home auto technician repairing vehicles out of his or her garage should have garagekeepers insurance to protect them and their property against liability if someone gets hurt while visiting the property.

-LegalNature can help you with all of your legal form needs.
+We can help you with all of your legal document needs.
 Let us help you get started today.
-Click here to create your business formation forms now.